-Where to Stay in Dubai First Time: 8 BEST Areas
+Where to Stay in Dubai First Time: 8 Best Areas

-Located in the Persian Gulf, just 86 miles north of the capital Abu Dhabi and bursting with world-class attractions, Dubai is a wildly popular tourist location.
 Home to the world’s only seven-star hotel, the Burj Al Arab, Dubai is particularly popular as a luxury destination.
 Dubai may not be the most budget-friendly city in the world.

 Dubai is known as a city of exclusive hotels and private beaches, but don’t worry if you can’t afford the high-end price tags.
 There’s plenty of affordable luxury to be found here too, so even budget travelers can enjoy a trip to Dubai.